 Ecosystem Advantage: Deep Samsung Health integration without ongoing fees

-Battery Performance: Consistently outperforms Oura Ring 3 in 18+ month testing
+Battery Performance: Consistently outperforms Oura Ring 3 in 18+ month community testing

 Community Feedback: What Reddit and Forums Reveal